Speed, fatigue and alcohol remain the main causes of death and injury on Australian roads.

 As long as cars have had drivers and steering wheels, police have generally interpreted “proper control” to mean that the driver was in the driver’s seat and had (at least) one hand on the steering wheel.
 With the rise of autonomous vehicles, new indicators of proper control will include alertness and readiness to take over the driving task.
 How is that assessed?
 Does this mean the driver still needs to have a hand on the steering wheel?
 Will there even be a steering wheel?

-In all levels of automation up to level 3, the driver must be alert enough to resume the entire driving task if requested or there is a system failure (e.g. eyes open, checking external environment).
-In level 3 automation, the driver must not engage in activities that prevent them from responding to take over demands, are not in line with the intended use of the automated driving function, or are prohibited by law.
+In all levels of automation up to Level 3, the driver must be alert enough to resume the entire driving task if requested or there is a system failure (e.g., eyes open, checking external environment).
+In Level 3 automation, the driver must not engage in activities that prevent them from responding to take over demands, are not in line with the intended use of the automated driving function, or are prohibited by law.4

-In October 2017, the National Transport Commission issued a discussion paper titled Changing Driving Laws to Support Automated Vehicles ( Discussion Paper).
-The Discussion Paper considers the options to clarify how current driving laws apply to autonomous vehicles and to establish legal obligations for automated driving system entities.
-The Discussion Paper recognises the need to balance removal of current legislative barriers while maintaining the key intent of the driving laws to ensure safe operation of vehicles on Australian roads.
+In October 2017, the National Transport Commission issued a discussion paper titled Changing Driving Laws to Support Automated Vehicles (Discussion Paper).
+In May 2018, it also published a corresponding policy paper (Policy Paper)5 after getting feedback on the Discussion Paper.
+The National Transport Commission considers the options to clarify how current driving laws apply to autonomous vehicles and to establish legal obligations for automated driving system entities.6 The National Transport Commission recognizes the need to balance removal of current legislative barriers while maintaining the key intent of the driving laws to ensure safe operation of vehicles on Australian roads.7

-As an automated driving system is a system, not a legal person, it is not covered by current definitions of “driver” in Australian legislation.
-It therefore cannot currently be held responsible for its actions/inactions or for any non-compliance with transport laws.
-To ensure safety, it is necessary to be able to assign legal responsibility for the actions of the system and the operation of a vehicle.
-In principle, a system should only be responsible for those things over which it can have control, e.g., the dynamic driving task within its operational design domain.
-Current legislation places obligations on human drivers in addition to the dynamic driving task, such as requirements to carry particular documentation and to pay parking fees/tolls.
+As an automated driving system is a system, not a legal person, it is not covered by current definitions of “driver” in Australian legislation.8 It therefore cannot currently be held responsible for its actions/inactions or for any non-compliance with transport laws.
+To ensure safety, it is necessary to be able to assign legal responsibility for the actions of the system and the operation of a vehicle.9 In principle, a system should only be responsible for those things over which it can have control, e.g., the dynamic driving task within its operational design domain.10 Current legislation places obligations on human drivers in addition to the dynamic driving task, such as requirements to carry particular documentation and to pay parking fees/tolls.11

 As noted in the Discussion Paper, a key question for reform is that if a system is legally permitted to perform the dynamic driving task, who should have responsibility for the duties that legislation currently assigns to a driver?
 The National Transport Commission proposes the following: